YuliaMelekhova/systems-analyst-notes/README.md

 # Systems Analyst Notes — Companion Artifacts

-This repo holds the actual system artifacts behind the "Systems Analyst Notes" series: an AI Documentation Framework (ADF) built for a fintech startup working cross-border payments across the US, Mexico, Brazil, and Colombia.
-Everything here is a working artifact, not a repackaged framework — templates, specs, and matrices designed for that specific system.
+This repo holds the companion artifacts behind the "Systems Analyst Notes"
+series: templated versions of an AI Documentation Framework (ADF), built around the kind of system a cross-border fintech company runs on.
+Each artifact is a working template, shaped the way a real document for that kind of system would be, then generalized enough to reuse.

 ## Structure